xCassliux/xCassliux/README.md

 - I’m @xCassliux
-- I’m currently learning the IS.
+- I’m currently learning IS.
 - 📫 How to reach me washwahb@gmail.com

 <!---